Welcome to the 2023 edition of Travelling in Europe!

-Information about the European Union in all the official languages of the EU is available on the Europa website at:
+Information about the European Union in all the official languages of the EU is available on the Europa website:

-You can download or order free and priced EU publications at: https://publications.europa.eu/en/publications Multiple copies of free publications may be obtained by contacting Europe Direct or your local documentation centre: european-union.europa.eu/contact-eu/meet-us_en
+You can view or order EU publications at op.europa.eu/en/publications.
+Multiple copies of free publications can be obtained by contacting Europe Direct or your local documentation centre: european-union.europa.eu/contact-eu/meet-us_en

 EU law and related documents

-For access to legal information from the EU, including all EU law since 1952 in all the official language versions, go to EUR-Lex at:http://eur-lex.europa.eu
+For access to legal information from the EU, including all EU law since 1951 in all the official language versions, go to EUR-Lex:

 Open data from the EU

-The EU Open Data Portal (http://data.europa.eu/euodp/en) provides access to datasets from the EU.
-Data can be downloaded and reused for free, for both commercial and non-commercial purposes.
+The portal data.europa.eu provides access to open datasets from the EU institutions, bodies and agencies.
+These can be downloaded and reused for free, for both commercial and non-commercial purposes.
 The portal also provides access to a wealth of datasets from European countries.